wjleon/engineering-disciplines/README.md

 ---

-*This research study aims to provide empirical evidence about the structural relationships in engineering education through comprehensive curriculum analysis and AI-powered similarity scoring.*
+*This research study provides **definitive empirical evidence** that refutes the traditional four-branch model of engineering education, demonstrating through comprehensive curriculum analysis and AI-powered similarity scoring that modern engineering disciplines form an interconnected network rather than derivatives of four historical branches.*